 Occupation & interests

-William Prentice was a Freemason and a member of the Royal Foresters.
+William Prentice was an accountant.
+He was a Freemason and a member of the Royal Foresters.
 He was also a member of The Highland Society of NSW.
 In seeking re-election in 1882 Prentice urged Darlington ratepayers in exercising their franchise not to lump Hargreaves and Beale together.

 Local government service